-What observers say about the Houdini 20 Eyepiece
+What observers say about Houdini eyepieces

 "As far as correction is concerned, this eyepiece lives up to its spec: no coma right up to the edge.
 It's quite impressive, in fact.
 I spent a good while comparing it with the Nagler 22 (in the Paracor) and the correction is at least as good as in the corrected 22.
 The field of view of the Houdini is the same as that of the naked Nagler 22; used with the Paracorr, the Nagler 22 therefore gives a smaller field of view.